Resource Registration Deployment Guide⚓︎

 Registering Resources⚓︎

-Resource Registration relies on an OGC API Processes interface, through which it provides the Registration API interfaces:
+The Registration API provides an OGC API Processes service, through which it exposes the Registration API interfaces:

 - Registration: